Anthene wilsoni

 Anthene wilsoni, the Wilson's hairtail or Wilson's ciliate blue, is a butterfly in the family Lycaenidae.
 It is found in Ghana (the Volta Region), northern Cameroon, southern Sudan, south-western Ethiopia, north-eastern Uganda, western Kenya, western Tanzania, Zambia and north-eastern Zimbabwe.
 The habitat consists of wet parkland savanna and dry savanna.

 Adults are on wing from late November to mid-February.

 The larvae feed on Entada abyssinica and Acacia abyssinica.
-They are associated with an unspecified ant species, living ants' nests in hollow trees.
-The larvae are shaped and colored like a woodlouse.